+Dr. Leslie Faught

+Deputy Superintendent

-Dr. Leslie Faught Deputy Superintendent 1200 Broadway Blvd., Portland, TX 78374 361-777-1091
+1200 Broadway, Portland, TX 78374

+lfaught@g-pisd.org 361-777-1091

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).